-(3) The fair value for each RSU is equal to the closing price of the underlying TriCo common stock as reported on the Nasdaq Global Select Market on the grant date, which was \$27.44 per share.
+(4) The fair value for each RSU is equal to the closing price of the underlying TriCo common stock as reported on the Nasdaq Global Select Market on the grant date, which was \$26.64 per share.

-(4) The estimated fair values of the PSUs were determined using a per share price of \$21.01, which was determined using a Monte-Carlo simulation process performed by Radford (Aon Hewitt) consisting of 250,000 simulations of future stock prices of TriCo common stock and the KBW Regional Banking Index.
+- (5) The estimated fair values of the PSUs were determined using a per share price of \$24.39, which was determined using a Monte-Carlo simulation process performed by Radford (Aon Hewitt) consisting of 250,000 simulations of future stock prices of TriCo common stock and the KBW Regional Banking Index. - (6) Reflects RSUs awarded under our 2009 equity incentive plan.
+The RSUs will vest on the first anniversary of the grant date.

-Outstanding Equity Awards at 2015 Fiscal Year-End
+Outstanding Equity Awards at 2016 Fiscal Year-End

-The following table presents information for all equity awards held by the named executives as of December 31, 2015.
-All stock options vest in five equal installments each year beginning on the grant date unless indicated otherwise in the chart below.
+The following table presents information for all equity awards held by the named executive officer as of December 31, 2016, other than Ms. Ward who held no equity awards as of that date.